Christopher Celenza: Early life and education

 Celenza was born in 1967 in Cleveland, Ohio.
 He grew up in Staten Island in New York City, and attended Monsignor Farrell High School, where he graduated in 1985.

 He received his Bachelor of Arts and Master of Arts in history from the State University of New York at Albany in 1988 and 1989, respectively.
 From 1992 to 1993, Celenza studied in Florence on a Fulbright Scholarship.
 He then received his PhD in history from Duke University in 1996.
-His doctoral dissertation was titled "A Renaissance Humanist's View of his Social and Cultural Environment: Lapo Da Castiglionchio the Younger’s De curiae commodis."
+His doctoral dissertation on Lapo da Castiglionchio the Younger was entitled A Renaissance Humanist's View of his Social and Cultural Environment: Lapo Da Castiglionchio the Younger's De curiae commodis.
 While a doctoral student, Celenza was awarded the Rome Prize, which granted him a fellowship at the American Academy in Rome from 1993 to 1994.
 In 2001, he received his second doctorate, a Dr. Phil., in the classics, specializing in Neo-Latin literature, from the University of Hamburg.
 His dissertation there was titled "Piety and Pythagoras in Late Fifteenth Century Florence: The Symbolum Nesianum."
 Following his degree, Celenza was awarded the Frederick Burkhardt Residential Fellowship for Recently Tenured Scholars by the American Council of Learned Societies in 2003.